Physical Navigation

 References

-1. Davidsson, O., Peitz, J. & Björk, S. (2004).
+1. Jump up Davidsson, O., Peitz, J. & Björk, S. (2004).
 Game Design Patterns for Mobile Games.
 Project report to Nokia Research Center, Finland.